 Our Learning Improvement Plan aims to further embed technology across the Curriculum.

 Many parents/carers and members of the Local Community support school activities.
 If you would like to get involved, please contact us and we'll add your name to our Register of Talents.
 Find out more about the Friends of Hampton Lucy School.

 Healthy Eating is an extremely important issue for schools to address along with the importance of exercise.
-Unfortunately, our school does not have the facilities to provide hot at present meals but we take steps to ensure the children have a healthy diet.
 For those children in Reception and Class 2 a UIFSM (Universal Infant Free School Meal) is available.
-Again, at present, this a cold option only.
-We are now in the final stages of a building project for a fully functioning kitchen to provide hot meals across the school.

 Children in Key Stage 1 are provided with fruit at snack time and encouraged to try new things.
 Lunches are overseen by a member of staff and children are strongly encouraged to eat all of their packed lunch.